usaid-cs/yesterday-i-learned/android.md

 ## [Android Guides](https://github.com/codepath/android_guides/wiki)

+- Apps that don't need to read phone state, but request that permission anyway, are reading your IMEI number.
+[To uniquely track you.](https://developer.android.com/preview/privacy/data-identifiers)
 - [Verify your adb RSA key](https://android.stackexchange.com/questions/50922/how-can-i-see-the-fingerprint-of-my-adbkey) with `awk '{print $1}' < ~/.android/adbkey.pub | openssl base64 -A -d -a | openssl md5 -c`
 - If you don't have a phone app (say you adb disabled it) and someone calls you, the device will still ring, but you will have no way to answer.
 - Assuming a reasonable goal of owning a phone for $0.50 per day, and you aim to use it for 2 years, the maximum cost (before tax) of such a phone is around $323, or, if you plan to keep it for 3 whole years, then around $484.
 In contrast, your phone (around $700) needs around 3.5 years to pay itself off, and the earliest you can get a new phone is: _February 2021_. **Repair your devices.**